SEND US A MESSAGE

 Phoenix Publishing House were very encouraging from the initial contact I had with them, prepared to take an interest in a first-time author with little experience of the publishing world outside the confines of scientific papers.
 They have remained supportive and creative in devising ways to bring the project to completion.

 Roger Amos, MA Cantab, MD, FRCPath, is a retired doctor, a haematologist, who spent his working life in east London but now lives in Edinburgh.
 He has a longstanding interest in portraiture, both as an artist himself and as a subject.
 His wife is a psychoanalyst and he has lived on the fringes of the analytic world for many years.
 He was initially asked by the Melanie Klein Trust to write a piece about Melanie Klein and the sculptor Oscar Nemon for the Trust website but this rapidly expanded into a comprehensive review of all the attempts by photographers, painters, and sculptors to portray this elusive woman, whose attitude to this particular art form was deeply ambivalent.
-He has a professional interest in genetic disease, particularly sickle cell disease, but is also interested in ethical issues as they affect medicine and psychoanalysis, and the ancient world of the Near East.
+He has a professional interest in genetic disease, particularly sickle cell disease, but is also interested in ethical issues as they affect medicine and psychoanalysis.

 Phoenix is a highly dynamic publishing house that follows the adventure of the book to the end.
 The experienced management team is the best of the best.
 Phoenix is a successful, selective publishing house with an elite portfolio.
 Therefore, I am proud to work with Phoenix – even in pre-press work, Phoenix has shown punctuality and speed.
 I feel safe with Phoenix.